Pk13055/pk13055.github.io/content/about/index.md

 ---
 title: 'About Me'
-avatar: './me.jpg'
+avatar: './me.png'
 skills:
-  - JavaScript (ES6+)
-  - HTML & (S)CSS
-  - React
+  - PyTorch
   - Vue
+  - Docker
+  - Apache Airflow
-  - Node.js
+  - Python
-  - WordPress
+  - FastAPI
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Pratik, a final year student and software engineer based in Hyderabad, India.

-I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
-My goal is to always build products that provide pixel-perfect, performant experiences.
+I enjoy building pipelines and architecture for businesses to accelerate/scale their ideas.

+Since joining [IIIT Hyderabad](https://iiit.ac.in/), I have worked a variety of software engineering jobs ranging from developing simple web apps to building complex machine learning models.
+The first two years of university primarily revolved around building basic tech skills (web dev, git, etc).
+As of the last two years, I have been pri

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.

 Here are a few technologies I've been working with recently: